20kdc/gabien-common/micromvn/README.md

 * All projects have a `jar-with-dependencies` build during the package phase.
 * It is a known quirk/?feature? that it is possible to cause a POM to be referenced, but not built, and microMVN will attempt to package it.
 * As far as microMVN is concerned, classifiers and the version/baseVersion distinction don't exist.
 A package is either POM-only or single-JAR.
-* Testing only supports JUnit 4 and the way the test code discovers tests is awful.\
-  `umvn-test-classpath` and `umvn-run` exist as a 'good enough' workaround to attach your own runner.
+* Testing is weird.
+See `micromvn.testMainClass`, `micromvn.testMarker`, `umvn-test-classpath` and `umvn-run`.
 * You don't need to explicitly skip tests.
 (This is an intentional difference.)
-* Builds are *always* clean builds.
+* Compilation itself is always clean and never incremental.

 If any of these things are a problem, you probably should not use microMVN.